DM2-ND/CiteExplainer/index.md

 **Evaluation methods**: Area Under the Curve (AUC) and Average Precision (AP).

 **Algorithms**: We adopt the basic [Graph Convolutional Networks (GCN)](https://arxiv.org/abs/1609.02907) with node attributes, and [Text Graph Convolutional Networks (TextGCN)](https://arxiv.org/abs/1809.05679) as our baseline methods.
 In practice, we use a two-layer GCN to learn the node representations.
 We concatenate the vectors of two nodes to represent a potential edge and then use a dense layer to compute the predictions.
 For the GCN model with node attributes, we take the text feature as node attributes following this strategy: First, we pre-process the text of all papers in a dataset with segmentation, stemming and filtering the stopwords.
 Then we choose 1,000 words with the highest average TF-IDF values as the feature words.
-For the value of the feature vectors, we have two choices: (1) Similar to Cora and Citeseer, we take binary values to indicate the existence of feature words.
-(2) We take the TF-IDF values of feature words.
+For the value of the feature vectors, we take the raw frequency of feature words.
 Finally, the feature vector is considered the node attribute.
 ### Experimental Settings of Citation Contextual Text Generaion

 **Validation setting**: Each dataset includes a training set, a validation set, and a test set.
 The test set contains citation contexts of 10% of citation links.
 The validation contains citation contexts of 10% of citation links in the training set.